Why most goal-setters never build a tracking system

 - What patterns do I notice?
 Do you track better on weekdays than weekends?
 Are your best days right after a specific trigger (morning coffee, after exercise)?
 Do certain obstacles reliably derail you?

 - What will I change?
 Based on patterns, make one small adjustment.
-Maybe you’ll move your tracking time to accommodate your schedule.
-Maybe you’ll adjust the goal itself if you’re consistently hitting or missing it by the same margin.
+Maybe you will move your tracking time to accommodate your schedule.
+Maybe you will adjust the goal itself if you are consistently hitting or missing it by the same margin.

 Most review failures happen when people try to review everything at once.
-Stick to one question: “What’s one thing I’ll change this week?”
-That single change, repeated across 52 weeks, produces meaningful progress.
+Stick to one question: “What is one thing I will change this week?”
+That single change, repeated across the year, produces meaningful progress.
 For a deeper look at turning review insights into real course corrections, see our guide on using goal achievement reviews for course correction.

 Phase 3: Adjust

 Implementation matters more than the quality of the adjustment.
 If your review shows you skip tracking on Mondays, adjust by moving your tracking time to Thursday.
 If you consistently overshoot your leading indicator, adjust the target upward.
-If you’re measuring the wrong thing, change the metric.
+If you are measuring the wrong thing, change the metric.

 The adjustment should be small and specific.
-Not “I’ll try harder.”
-Specific: “I’ll set a 6pm alarm on my phone as my tracking reminder.”
-Vague adjustments don’t stick.
-A system that adjusts weekly beats a perfect system that stays rigid.
+Not “I will try harder.”
+Specific: “I will set a 6pm alarm on my phone as my tracking reminder.”
+Vague adjustments do not stick.
+A goal tracking system that adjusts weekly beats a perfect system that stays rigid.

 Goal tracking accountability: partners, commitment devices, and community

-Solo tracking works.
-But tracking with external pressure works significantly better.
-Dr. Gail Matthews’ research on accountability found that participants who sent weekly progress updates to a friend achieved their goals at significantly higher rates — 76% accomplishment versus 43% for those who kept goals private [3].
+Solo tracking works, but tracking with external pressure works better.
 The research on accountability psychology explains why this effect is so consistent across different goal types.

 Accountability partners

-The magic isn’t in the partner’s judgment.
-It’s in the knowledge that someone will ask.
+The magic is not in the partner’s judgment.
+It is in the knowledge that someone will ask.
 That knowledge alone makes you more likely to track honestly and adjust deliberately.

 Commitment devices